tashaford/ToDoListProject/README.md

 # ToDoList
 Java &amp; Android Studio project: created an app that allows a user to add, read, update and delete tasks.
+Only 6 days to complete with a presentation on 7th day

 Brief given as: